robhabraken/content-hub-focal-point-cropping/React page components/README.md

  7. Go to the `Asset details` page
  8. Add an `External` component on the page
  9. Set the title to `Focal point editor` and click on `Add`
- 10. Open `Settings`, set Container to `Panel` and switch Show panel title `ON`
- 11. Toggle Collapsible `ON`, and then Collapsed by default `ON`
+ 10. Open `Settings`, set Container to `Panel` and toggle Show panel title `On`, as well as Collapsible and Collapsed by default
- 12. Edit the component
+ 11. Edit the component
- 13. Change JS bundle to `From asset`
+ 12. Change JS bundle to `From asset`
- 14. Click on the + sign below `From asset` and select `publicLinkViewer.js`
+ 13. Click on the + sign below `From asset` and select `publicLinkViewer.js`
- 15. Hit `Save`
+ 14. Hit `Save`
- 16. Open the `Asset detail` page

 #### Known issues
-1. The Focal point editor component is under construction.
-2. The styling doesn't completely comply with the Content Hub UI.
-I do not yet know how to adopt or apply the included overrides for the MuiTypography in the context.theme object for example (or any other MUI component).
-The body2 typography should be lighter (alpha 0.54, which I've temporarily added hardcoded), the overall margins should be less (mostly the outer padding), and the refresh button should be square for example.
+1. The styling doesn't completely comply with the Content Hub UI.
+I do not yet know how to adopt or apply the included overrides for the MuiTypography in the `context.theme` object for example (or any other MUI component).
+The body2 typography should be lighter (alpha 0.54, which I've temporarily added hardcoded), the overall margins should be less but only on the public link viewer (mostly the outer padding), and the refresh button should be square for example.
 Maybe the ThemeProvider isn't necessary if I correctly apply the full theme override.
 I have filed a support ticket to get some guidance on this matter.